barumau/pandunia/eng/pandunia-eng.md

 a le - there
 a line - online
 a long - long (over a gread distance)
-a longe dure - for a long time
+a long dure - for a long time
 a max - also (too, in addition)
 a mide - among (amid, between)
 a misal - for example